 The next suggestion involves the visualization of grouped data, which is common in political science.
-The default in many statistical graphics programs, including ggplot, to distinguish groups is to use a legend, usually to the right of or under the main plot region.
+The default method to distinguish groups in many statistical graphics programs, including ggplot, is to use a legend, usually to the right of or under the main plot region.
+While legends are necessary in some cases, they have the distinct disadvantage of forcing a reader to map a particular group from the legend to the distinguishing plot type (e.g. lines, bars or points).
+While legends are sometimes unavoidable for space reasons, in most cases it is far superior to label lines, bars or points directly using text.8

 6The default text size in ggplot is 11.
-While the optimal size will be depend on the size of a given graph, my general rule of thumb is to set the axis text size (i.e. for tick marks) to 14 and to set the axis label size to 18.
+While the optimal size will be depend on the height and width of a given graph, my general rule of thumb is to set the axis text size (i.e. for labeling tick marks) to 14 and to set the axis label size to 18.

-7I usually use theme_bw in qapplot, which places a box around the plot region by default.
+7I usually use theme_bw in ggpplot, which places a box around the plot region by default.